Topographic-Robot/Project-STAR/README.md

 [![Documentation Status](https://img.shields.io/badge/docs-latest-brightgreen.svg)](https://topographic-robot.github.io/Topographic-Robot-Documentation/html/index.html)

-**STAR** is an advanced terrain-mapping robot designed to traverse various landscapes, including hills and valleys, to create detailed 3D mesh topology maps.
-This repository contains the firmware for the ESP32 microcontroller that powers STAR, along with configuration files, hardware information, and supporting scripts.
+**STAR (Survey and Terrain Analysis Robot)** is an advanced terrain-mapping robot designed to autonomously navigate and create detailed 3D mesh topology maps of various landscapes, including hills and valleys.
+This repository contains the firmware for the ESP32 microcontroller that powers STAR.
+You can find comprehensive information, including hardware specifications, software architecture, and API documentation, on the project's dedicated documentation site hosted on GitHub Pages.

 ## Table of Contents